 A: Recovery is dependent upon the nature of the original injury or condition and the extent of damage in the joint, as well as the patient’s commitment to rehab.
 Many people who undergo this joint arthroscopy surgery return to a high level of activity.

 Contact an Orthopedic Specialist in Los Angeles Today!

 If you would like more information about minimally invasive hip arthroscopy treatment or have any other orthopedic surgery questions that can be answered, contact an orthopedic surgeon at Meier Orthopedic Sports and Regenerative Medicine in Los Angeles today at 310-777-7845.
 You can also make an appointment by booking online.

-Next, please read about shoulder surgery.
+Next, please read about arthroscopic shoulder procedures.